arsam31/SAAC02-Notes/README.md

 #### Inline Policies and Managed Policies

 - Inline Policy: grants access and assigned on each accounts individually.
-                 - it is used when we want to give SPECIAL ACCESS to INDIVISUAL , or SPECIALLY BLOCK ACCESS to indivisual user.
+- Inline Policy is used when we want to give SPECIAL ACCESS to INDIVISUAL , or SPECIALLY BLOCK ACCESS to indivisual user.

-- Managed Policy (best practice): one policy is applied to all users at once.
+- Managed Policy (best practice): one policy is applied to all users at once.These are resuable.Once edited this policy, it will apply to all users.

 ### IAM Users